Ssenseii/c_beej/README.md

 this is how the program knows when to end the string.

 finding the string length is to count until we hit the /0.

+instead of t = s (it just creates an other pointer), use strcpy(t, s);

+## struct

+we have no objects or classes. we have structs.

+struct car {
+    char *name;
+    float price;
+    int speed;
+}

+struct car Ford.

+ford.name = "Fiesta".
+ford.price = 15000
+ford.speed = 170;
+or
+struct car Ford = {"Fiesta", 15000, 170}
+or
+struct car Ford = {.speed=15000, .name="Fiesta"}; // doesn't need order.

+to pass it to a function, you have two options:
+    - Pass the struct
+    - Pass a pointer to the struct

+You'd pass a pointer if
+    - You want to make changes to the struct.
+    - Struct is large and more expensive to copy

+void set_price(struct car *Car, float price){
+    car->price = price;
+}

+if you have a struct: use .
+if you have a pointer to a struct: use ->

+## File Input and Output

+FILE* Data type.
+it holds all info needed to communicate with the I/O subsystem. referred to as Streams.

+current streams:
+stdin: for the keyboard input
+stdout: for the screen

+printf("Hello Dumbass!");
+fprintf(stdout, "Hello Dumbass!"); same thing.

+streams are either "text" or "binary".

+general rule: if you are able to edit the file in a text editor, its a text file, otherise its binary